-One of the greatest ever defenders, Maldini played over 1,000 matches for club and country and remains Italy's record cap-holder, with 126 appearances between 1988 and 2002.
-Maldini shone in several international tournaments, from his first (EURO '88) to his last (2002 FIFA World Cup), coming closest to winning honours at the 1994 FIFA World Cup, where the Azzurri lost the final to Brazil on penalties, and the UEFA EURO 2000 final, which Italy lost to France's golden goal.
-It was ironic that Italy should win the 2006 World Cup without their talisman, but Maldini won EURO Team of the Tournament places in 1996 and 2000 not to mention five European Cups and seven Serie A crowns.
+One of the greatest ever defenders, Maldini played over 1,000 matches for club and country and made an Italy record 126 appearances between 1988 and 2002.
+Maldini shone from his first international tournament (EURO '88) to his last (2002 FIFA World Cup), coming closest to winning honours at the 1994 World Cup, where the Azzurri lost the final to Brazil on penalties, and the UEFA EURO 2000 final, which Italy lost to France's golden goal.
+It was ironic that Italy should win the 2006 World Cup without their talisman, but Maldini claimed EURO Team of the Tournament places in 1996 and 2000 not to mention five European Cups and seven Serie A crowns.

 MF: Giuseppe Giannini (Italy)

-Though relatively new to international football Giannini was firmly established as the Azzurri No10 by summer 1988 following a brilliant Serie A campaign for AS Roma, in which he scored 11 goals.
+Though relatively new to international football, Giannini was firmly established as the Azzurri No10 by summer 1988 following a brilliant Serie A campaign for Roma.
 Nicknamed 'Il Principe' (The Prince), Giannini fared well in his first major tournament, playing with particular panache in the 2-0 defeat of Denmark, and there was more to come on his FIFA World Cup debut on home soil two years later.
 Beaten in both semi-finals, Giannini would get no further opportunities to win a trophy for Italy and bowed out with 47 caps.
 He did, however, continue to play for several years more with his beloved Roma, chalking up 318 Serie A appearances before departing in 1996.

 MF: Lothar Matthäus (West Germany)

-An international footballer for over 20 years, Lothar Matthäus was capped 150 times.
-He made his debut in the 1980 UEFA European Championship finals and his last appearance at UEFA EURO 2000.
+Lothar Matthäus was capped 150 times, making his debut at the 1980 UEFA European Championship and his last appearance at UEFA EURO 2000.
 West Germany's best player in 1988, he opened the scoring in the semi-final before the Netherlands fought back.
-Matthäus captained his country to victory in the 1990 FIFA World Cup, the year he was voted European Footballer of the Year.
+Matthäus captained his country to glory at the 1990 World Cup, the year he was voted European Footballer of the Year.
 Italia '90 was just one of five World Cups in which he appeared, and he is the competition's all-time appearance-record holder with 25.
-At club level, too, Matthäus won myriad honours with FC Bayern München and FC Internazionale Milano, before embarking on a career in coaching.
+At club level, too, Matthäus won myriad honours with Bayern München and Internazionale Milano.

 MF: Jan Wouters (Netherlands)

 A regular for the Netherlands between 1982 and 1994, Wouters was at his indefatigable best at EURO '88 and one of seven players who lasted the 90 minutes in all five matches.
-Signed by Johan Cruyff for AFC Ajax in 1986, Wouters remained with the Amsterdam giants for six years, before joining Bayern.
-He played at the 1990 FIFA World Cup and EURO '92, before ending his international career at USA '94, with 70 caps and four goals.
-He then joined PSV Eindhoven, where he would later became caretaker coach after Ronald Koeman's departure to Valencia CF in autumn 2007.
-He had previously coached Ajax and been an assistant at Rangers FC, and now helps train FC Utrecht.
+Signed by Johan Cruyff for Ajax in 1986, Wouters remained with the Amsterdam giants for six years, before joining Bayern.
+He played at the 1990 FIFA World Cup and EURO '92, before ending his international career at USA '94 with 70 caps and four goals.
+He then joined PSV, where he would later coach, enjoying other roles at Ajax, Rangers and Utrecht.

 FW: Ruud Gullit (Netherlands)

 Gullit was one of the continent's most illustrious players.
-European Footballer of the Year in 1987, the tall, dreadlocked total-footballer inspired AC Milan to their first league title in nine years and captained the Netherlands to their first major international trophy at the 1988 UEFA European Championship, when scoring the opening goal in the final against the Soviet Union with a powerful header.
-After a disappointing 1990 FIFA World Cup, Gullit was back to his commanding best at EURO '92, after having won the Scudetto with AC Milan in record-breaking style.
+European Footballer of the Year in 1987, the tall, dreadlocked total-footballer inspired Milan to their first league title in nine years and captained the Netherlands to their first major international trophy at the 1988 UEFA European Championship, scoring the opening goal in the final against the Soviet Union with a powerful header.
+Gullit was back to his commanding best at EURO '92, having won the Scudetto with Milan in record-breaking style.
 He ended his international career with 66 caps and 17 goals in 1994.
-His has since coached Chelsea FC, Newcastle United FC, Feyenoord, LA Galaxy and FC Terek Grozny.
+His has since coached Chelsea, Newcastle United, Feyenoord, LA Galaxy and Terek Grozny.

 FW: Gianluca Vialli (Italy)

-Two goals in a decisive 1988 qualifying tie against Sweden confirmed Vialli's status as the Azzurri's new golden boy.
-Italy's No1 striker at EURO'88, he impressed in the first round, scoring against Spain, but missed several chances in the 2-0 semi-final defeat against USSR.
+Two goals in a decisive 1988 qualifier against Sweden confirmed Vialli as the Azzurri's new golden boy.
+Italy's No1 striker at EURO '88, he impressed but missed several chances in the 2-0 semi-final defeat by USSR.
 At the 1990 World Cup, Vialli was upstaged by Totò Schillaci and Roberto Baggio and his international career ended with 16 goals and 59 caps.
-He joined Juventus for a world-record fee after UC Sampdoria lost the 1992 European Champion Clubs' Cup Final to FC Barcelona but won the 1996 trophy with Juve.
-He finished playing at Chelsea FC, where he became manager before moving on to Watford FC and then forging a successful TV career.
+He joined Juventus for a world-record fee after Sampdoria lost the 1992 European Champion Clubs' Cup final to Barcelona but won the 1996 trophy with the Bianconeri.
+He finished playing at Chelsea, where he became manager before moving on to Watford and then forging a successful TV career.

 FW: Marco van Basten (Netherlands)